 Shaolin Kung Fu Noodle

 Balmoral, Sommerville, Albany, Auckland City

-Situated all around Auckland, this authentic Chinese joint, Shaolin Kung Fu Noodle, remains one of Auckland’s best hidden gems.
+Situated all around Auckland, this authentic Chinese joint, Shaolin Kung Fu Noodle, remains one of Auckland’s best-hidden gems.
 Trust us when we say, the sensational spicy chicken with noodles are NOT to be missed.
-The epic sized portion of chewy noodley deliciousness that can be shared amongst at least three other people will set you back just $35—meaning you totally have change for dumplings.
+The epic-sized portion of chewy noodles can be shared amongst at least three other people will set you back just $35—meaning you totally have change for dumplings.

 Mr Zhou’s Dumplings

 Speaking of dumplings, west is home to some of the best.
 Mr Zhou’s Dumplings serves all your fave morsels (pork with chives, chicken with coriander, beef with fennel) and a whole lot more.
 Have ‘em fried, boiled, with soup or cook them yourself with their packs of frozen dumplings.

 Look no further than K Road’s Pok Pok for mouth-watering Thai eats.
 Devour serves of goat massaman curry, prawn tom yum soup and generous portions of crispy pork belly.
 We suggest rounding up your nearest and dearest and ordering a bunch of stuff to share—try all the things.
 Oh, and Pok Pok is BYO-friendly…what’s not to love?

 Run by Francesco Acri (a Naples native), Settebello knows what’s up when it comes to a piece-a pizza.
 In fact, Francesco represented New Zealand at the World Pizza Championship in Italy after winning the nation’s pizza champs in ’15.
 Settebello’s “early bird” $15 pizza and Peroni deal is something you need in your life.

 7 Siri Taste Of Sri Lanka